arestivo/slides/markdown/regexp.md

 * The **caret**(^) matches the position before the first character in the string.
 * The **dollar sign**($) matches right after the last character in the string.
-* We can use both anchors to validate a string.
+* We can use both anchors to validate a complete string.

 ```perl
 boys$